 "Law" means any law, statute, regulation, rule, decision, writ, order, decree or judgment, or any interpretation thereof applicable to the Parties, a Utility or this Agreement.

+"Local Time" means the then prevailing time (standard or daylight) of the time zone in which a Facility is located.

-"Maximum Usage" means, for each Transaction, Actual Usage of 110% of Anticipated Usage.
+"Maximum Usage" means, for each Transaction, Actual Usage of 110% of the applicable Anticipated Usage.

-"Minimum Usage" means, for each Transaction, Actual Usage of 90% of Anticipated Usage.
+"Minimum Usage" means, for each Transaction, Actual Usage of 90% of the applicable Anticipated Usage.

 “Non-Defaulting Party” means the Party who is not the Defaulting Party with respect to an Event of Default.

-"Penalties" means any charges or penalties that are imposed by a Utility or Transmission Provider (including excess costs of energy and losses due to Utility or Transmission Provider cash outs or excess energy purchases) in the event that (i) [Customer's energy requirements vary from the amount of energy supplied by EESI pursuant to an exercised Energy SalesOption][I don’t understand why this is here?]; or (ii) Customer fails to comply with a Utility Curtailment Order.
+"Penalties" means any charges or penalties that are imposed by a Utility or Transmission Provider (including excess costs of energy and losses due to Utility or Transmission Provider cash outs or excess energy purchases) in the event that (i) Customer's energy requirements vary from the amount of energy supplied by EESI pursuant to an exercised Energy Sales Option; or (ii) Customer fails to comply with a Utility Curtailment Order.

 "PUC" means the public utilities commission or similar or successor entity or agency of each state in which Facilities that are the subject of a Transaction are located.

-"Rules" means the requirements, statutes, final tariffs, rules, orders, regulations and procedures authorized or established by any PUC that affect the sale and delivery of energy by Competitive Suppliers, or the sale, transmission and distribution of energy and other services contemplated by this Agreement or any Transaction.
+"Rules" means the requirements, statutes, final tariffs, rules, orders, regulations and procedures authorized or established by any PUC, or the terms of any Initial Utility Power Agreement, that affect the sale and delivery of energy by Competitive Suppliers, or the sale, transmission and distribution of energy and other services contemplated by this Agreement or any Transaction.

 "Taxes" means all taxes, assessments, levies, duties, fees, charges or withholdings of any kind whatsoever and all penalties, fines, additions to tax, or interest thereon, but excluding any taxes on net income.